Skip to main content

 Products & Variants in Brahmin Solutions

-This article explains how Products and Variants work in Brahmin Solutions and how different item types are classified in inventory.
+This article explains how Products and Variants work, and how different item types are classified in inventory.

 What is a Product?